 The Show Server RADIUS command displays the current SCPS RADIUS settings that were configured with the Server RADIUS command.

 SHOW SERVER RADIUS

 Show Server Security command

-The Show Server Security command displays the current SCPS authentication settings that were configured with the Server Security and Server SSH commands.
-If SSH access has been enabled, the display will indicate SSH2.
-Regardless of whether SSH is enabled, the display will include the SSH authentication method configured with the Server SSH command.
+The Show Server Security command displays the current SCPS authentication and lockout settings that were configured with the Server Security and Server SSH commands.